mainmatter/mainmatter.com/src/posts/2024-02-27-embeddable-ember-apps.md

 #### Considerations

-- The Embeddable App is initialized under the assumption that the script was already loaded beforehand, making it difficult when loading asynchronously.
+- The embeddable app is initialized under the assumption that the script was already loaded beforehand, making it difficult when loading asynchronously.
   Instead of providing and using the bundles directly, it could be a good idea to create a tiny wrapping script whose only job is to append script tags and expose a promise or hook to notify that they're loaded.
-- Depending on a use case an iframe could be simpler, on the other hand this approach gives the most flexibility when it's necessary to allow manipulating the Embedded app at runtime.
+- Depending on a use case, an iframe could be simpler.
+On the other hand, this approach gives the most flexibility when it's necessary to allow manipulating the ambedded app at runtime.

 #### Summary

-Making an Ember app embeddable isn't impossible or super hard but it is quirky, especially considering the nuances about what build step takes what responsibility.
-Currently the Embroider build feels like Webpack with Ember-cli on top, we have both old and new systems to be mindful of when building it.
-And frankly an idea where I thought about extracting script paths from an already built `index.html` isn't that bad :)
+Embedding an Ember app isn't impossible or super hard but it is quirky, requiring understanding and working through the nuances of the build step responsibilities.
+Currently, the Embroider build feels like Webpack with Ember-cli on top, where we have both old and new systems to be mindful of when building the app.

 However, there is a future where this will become much easier!
 The [Embroider Initiative](/embroider-initiative/) is working its way towards full